antirez/sds/README.md

 Simple Dynamic Strings
 ===

-**Notes about verison 2**: this is an updated version of SDS in an attempt to finally unify Redis, Disque, Hiredis, and the stand alone SDS versions.
+**Notes about version 2**: this is an updated version of SDS in an attempt to finally unify Redis, Disque, Hiredis, and the stand alone SDS versions.
 This version is **NOT* binary compatible** with SDS verison 1, but the API is 99% compatible so switching to the new lib should be trivial.